Keegan's Story

 Keegan and Jeanette

-On February 28, 2003, we received a call from the Public Administrator that there was a little baby girl that died and was abandoned at Palomar Hospital for Garden of Innocence/San Diego.
+On February 28, 2003, we received a call from the Public Administrator informing us that there was a little baby girl that had died and was abandoned at Palomar Hospital for Garden of Innocence San Diego to receive.
 We set in motion the things that needed to be done to take care of this little baby girl.

 Elissa Davey, who is in charge of picking up the babies and taking them to mortuaries that donate their time, took a little casket off the shelf and drove out to Palomar Hospital to pick up the baby.